AliciaFalconCaro/HyperCSP/README.md

 Implementation of a new formulation of Common Spatial Patterns for EEG hyperscanning data (also known as EEG multi-brain data) named hyperCSP.
 The EEG hyperscanning dataset is also available.

+The code provided here was tested on MATLAB2022b.

 # Citation
 **Please cite this repository as:**